April 13, 2011

 According to All Things Digital, the curriculum is geared towards iPhone and Android app development; however, director of Rasmussen's School of Technology and Design Hap Aziz acknowledged that the world of technology is constantly evolving and said he is confident that the school will be able to adapt quickly should rival platforms begin to claim more market share.

-Digital Trends reported that this is clearly becoming a viable career, as Rasmussen is not the only school offering education and training for this booming industry.
 San Diego State University plans to add an advanced certification in Web and mobile applications development this fall.
 Olin College experimented with a mobile application development class last year, which was inspired by MIT's 2008 mobile app course and Stanford's iPhone Application course on iTunesU.
 Stanford's class is being offered again this Spring, but only for registered students.

 According to the press release, Aziz expects to expand these programs to other Rasmussen campuses in the near future.